Getting started user

 password: unused and can be left empty

-Using method MQTT Login
+Using MQTT channel with Login

 - On Kamea, provision a new device using Mqtt / Login-Password